jarodise/koreader-importer/cline_docs/projectRoadmap.md

 -   Allow users to customize the output format and structure of the imported annotations.
 -   Provide options for integrating with popular note-taking and knowledge management systems (e.g., Logseq, Obsidian, Roam Research).
 -   Handle potential errors gracefully (e.g., invalid annotation file, directory not found).
+-   Allow users to set a custom output destination for the generated markdown files.

 ## Completion Criteria